Botspot/Pi-Power-Tools/README.md

 ## Q&A
  - Q: Unique logo.
 What inspired you?
 ![logo](https://github.com/Botspot/Pi-Power-Tools/blob/master/icons/logo-64.png?raw=true)
-**A: It's a combination of BB-8, the RPi logo, and a saw blade.**
+> It's a combination of BB-8, the RPi logo, and a saw blade.
- - Q: What made you develop this tool?
+ - What made you develop this tool?
-**A: I while back, I wanted to download Raspbian, uninstall all programming tools from it, add a chrome extension to the browser, then flash it to a SD card.
+> I while back, I wanted to download Raspbian, uninstall all programming tools from it, add a chrome extension to the browser, then flash it to a SD card.
 It took several days to fumble around with terminal commands.
-It was so ridiculously tedious, that I realized there must be a better way.**
+It was so ridiculously tedious, that I realized there must be a better way.
  - Q: How long did it take to program this?
-**A: Several months.
-But it was entirely worth the effort.**
+> Several months.
+But it was entirely worth the effort.